 How many days of pain will I experience after the holiday is over?

-We’ve learned from those times that we’ve tried to “push through the pain.”
+We’ve learned from those times that we’ve tried to “push through the pain,” that this will be a factor nearly 100% of the time.
 While the healthier us could push through the pain, that often backfires when it comes to chronic pain.
 After a few hours of festivities (no matter how light the festivities seem to be), our nervous systems usually respond to the stress with inflammation and pain (which can last several days or even weeks).

 Will I live up to what’s expected of me or am I going to let down everyone I love, yet again?